 A costs order states that one party is to pay another party’s costs.
-A preparation time order can be made for one party to pay the other party’s costs incurred for preparing for the case, excluding the hearing.
-It can include time taken to prepare by an advisor or the paying party/receiving party themselves.
+A preparation time order can be made for one party to pay the other party’s costs incurred for preparing for the case, excluding costs for attending the tribunal hearing.
+It can include time spent in preparation for the tribunal by an advisor or the paying party/receiving party themselves.

 A costs order and a preparation time order may not both be made to benefit the same party in the same proceedings.
 The Employment Tribunal can decide that a party is entitled to one order but not decide until the end of the proceedings which order to make.
 This power is given under paragraph 75 of The Employment Tribunals Rules of Procedure 2013.

-Paragraph 76 of the same Rules states that the Tribunal can make an order for costs or a preparation time order where a party has acted disruptively or unreasonably in either bringing or conducting the proceedings.
+Paragraph 76 of the same Rules states that the Tribunal can order to pay costs or a make a preparation time order where a party has acted disruptively or unreasonably in either bringing or conducting the proceedings.

 The Tribunal can also make an order if a party has breached a practice direction or had a hearing postponed by way of making an application.